Managing Change

 Thank you for reading.

-To see how you can access NHS speech & language therapy, or to see the range of therapy and course options available, go to our Therapy & Courses section.
+To see how you can access NHS speech & language therapy, or to see the range of therapy and course options available, go to One-to-one Adult Speech & Language Therapy and Adult Group Stammering Courses.
 We've also got lots of tips and information for thriving in the workplace in our At Work section.

 If you'd like to write an article for the site and share what's helped you and how you're getting on at work, click here to find out how.